Aghmat/league-ranker/README.md

 ### Supported file format

 Unsupported files will result in an exception being thrown.
-Files should be added to the resource folder.
+Files should be added to the root folder.

 **Types**
 ```